4 Hotels, 4 Distinct Adventures in the Arabian Desert

 • Citizens from 49 countries, including the United States, are eligible to secure an eVisa through the Visit Saudi website.

 • Saudia Airlines, flydubai, and flynas fly into and out of AlUla’s International Airport (ULH), a 30-minute drive from the city center.
-Jeddah, Riyadh, and Dubai are common transfer spots, though a seasonal Paris direct route is said to be in the works.
+Jeddah, Riyadh, Dubai, and Doha are common transfer spots.

 From Our Partners